 What antibiotics are best for me?

-Each antibiotic is effective only for certain types of infections, and your GP is best able to assess your needs and match them with the available medicines.
+Each antibiotic is effective only for certain types of infections, and your GP is best able to assess your needs and match them with the available drugs.

 In some cases, your GP may use laboratory tests to make an antibiotic choice.
-Special strains of the bacteria can be used to identify bacteria under the microscope and may help narrow down which species of bacteria is causing infection.
-Cultures may also be obtained for lab tests to identify the type of bacteria.
+Samples of mucus can be used to identify bacteria under the microscope and may help narrow down which species of bacteria is causing infection.
+Blood and swab samples may also be obtained for lab tests to identify the type of bacteria.

 The number of doses and common side effects are also taken into account when choosing an antibiotic.
 Patterns of infection in your community may also be factored in.
 Some antibiotics are unsuitable for people with certain conditions, or for women who are pregnant or breastfeeding.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information